Patrick-Njiru/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+    - I read the error that was appearing in the terminal of the running rails server when I tried to add a toy.
+It has a NameError that appeared in toy_controller.rb line 10.
+So I went to this file and found a typo, toy = Toys.create(toy_params) instead of toy = Toy.create(toy_params), so I fixed it.

 - Update the number of likes for a toy

   - How I debugged:
+    - When I clicked the update button, the page was displaying an error on the frontend, ToyCard.js, but I knew the problem was on the backend.
+So I navigated to the code editor and read the error from the rails server terminal.
+I found the error to be in the update method in the toys_controller.
+    - At first I struggled to understand what the problem was since all the code was written well.
+I tried changing the params so that only `likes` param was being updated but to no avail.
+It was after a while that I decided to take a step back and look at the whole method that I realized someting was missing.
+The toy was being updated successfully but not being rendered at all.
+So I added the code to render it in json format in toys_controller.rb line 17 and fixed the bug.

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+    - On pressing the `Donate to GoodWill` button, the error that was appearing on the rails server terminal indicated that there was no `route` matching `DELETE` for any of the toys.
+So I navigated to the routes.rb file and found that the route for the destroy method had not been added.
+So I added it and fixed the bug.